lis-epfl/robogen/README.md

 On Windows, you need to copy your executables and model folder in the run/ folder contained in the utils.zip archive that you downloaded from http://dl.dropbox.com/u/12390423/utils.zip

+## KNOWN ISSUES

+If you try to visualize structures containing light sensors the simulation will be extremely slow (for example the structure in examples/r1.txt).
+We are aware of this issue and working to provide a different implementation of the light sensor to solve it.